Egv2/bro-meme-creator/README.md

 This project is built with React.

-**All of the functionality has already been built.** Your job is to add the CSS.
-You're also allowed to tweak the JSX (HTML) as needed.
-But you shouldn't need to fuss with any advanced React stuff.

 This project uses **CSS Modules**.
 CSS modules are ultimately very similar to vanilla CSS, but the classes are applied in JS.
 Here's an example:

 ```css